Timothy travels the U.S. full-time with only a small backpack and a suitcase. He spends his evenings writing and filming Youtube videos.

 5. Respect Baggage Allowances

 Megabus has very simple (and strict) luggage limits.
 You are allowed one small carry-on bag and one checked bag.
 Your carry-on bag should be able to fit under your seat or in the overhead bin.
-Your checked bag that will be stored in the bus luggage compartment throughout your trip.
+Your checked bag will be stored in the bus luggage compartment throughout your trip.

 What if I bring extra luggage?